BGG sequences with weak regularity and applications: Examples

 and $\partial^{0,2}$ is just the inclusion, while $\partial^{1,1}$ is the alternation.
 So we conclude that $S^{0,2}$ is injective, $\ran(S^{0,2})=\ker(S^{1,1})$ and $S^{1,1}$ is surjective.
 The next diagonals look uniform for {$j=3,\dots,N$}.
 One always gets

 Here $\partial^{0,j}$ is the inclusion while the following maps are induced by alternations {in the first $i+1$ arguments}.
-The first space in this sequence can be interpreted as homogeneous polyonomials of degree $j$ on $\Bbb R^n$.
+The first space in this sequence can be interpreted as homogeneous polynomials of degree $j$ on $\Bbb R^n$.
 Next, we have one-forms, whose coefficients are homogeneous polynomials of degree $j-1$ and then two-forms with coefficients that are homogenous of degree $j-2$.
-The last space consists of three-forms, whose coefficients are homogeneous polynomials of degree $j-3$.
-Therefore, this is sometimes called a \textit{polynomial de-Rham complex} at degree $j$.
+The last space consists of three-forms, whose coefficients are homogeneous polynomials of degree $j-3$. {Moreover, the maps $\partial^{i,j}$ are obtained by restricting the exterior derivative to polynomial forms, whence} this is sometimes called a \textit{polynomial de Rham complex} at degree $j$.
 It is well known (see \cite{Arnold.D;Falk.R;Winther.R.2006a} or Section 6.1 of \cite{Seiler:Involution}) that this is exact for $j\geq 3$ with $\partial^{0,j}$ injective and $\partial^{2,j-2}$ surjective.
 Hence for $j=3,\dots,N$, $S^{0,j}$ is injective, $\ker(S^{i,j-i})=\ran(S^{i-1,j-i+1})$ for $i=1,2$ and $S^{2,j-2}$ is surjective.
 Indeed, this also deals with the remaining diagonals, namely

-They both have nontrivial cohomology only in {the first position}, and this cohomology is $S^{N+1}\mathbb R^{3*}$ for the first sequence.
+They both have nontrivial cohomology only in {the first position}, and this cohomology is {$\Symm^{N+1}\mathbb R^{3*}$} for the first sequence.
 For the second sequence, the cohomology is just the kernel $W$ of the alternation over the first three indices in $\Lambda^2\mathbb R^{3*}\otimes \Symm^N\mathbb R^{3*}$.
 Since we obviously have cohomology $\mathbb R$ in degree $(0,0)$ and $\Lambda^3\mathbb R^{3*}\otimes \Symm^N\mathbb R^{3*}$ in degree $(3,N)$, we conclude that the BGG sequence gets the form

-Here $D_0$ is just the $(N+1)$st derivative of a function, while the other two operators are of first order.
+Here $D^0$ is just the $(N+1)$-fold derivative of a function, while the other two operators are of first order.